The Lensing Counter Narrative: An Effective Description of Small-Scale Clustering in Weak Lensing Power Spectra: Results on Simulations

 While this may be counter-intuitive, since we are adding progressively more nuisance parameters as we increase the LCT expansion, this behavior can be explained by observing that the fraction of signal coming from $k>\Lambda$ for a given $\ell$ does not approach 1 until significantly after $C^{ij}_{\ell,\rm UV}$ exceeds 5\%, as shown in Figure~\ref{fig:lensing_ct_k1p0}.
 The upshot of this is that there a significant amount of $k<\Lambda$ information at scales that are removed from our analysis when imposing scale cuts such that $C^{ij}_{\ell,\rm UV}/C^{ij}_{\ell}< 0.05$, as we do when we do not employ our LCT expansion.
 In addition to this observation, in order for increasing $N$ to yield improved cosmological constraining power, it must also be the case that the LCTs are minimally degenerate with the cosmological parameters of interest.
 If this was not the case and $C^{ij}_{\ell,\rm UV}$ had a very similar shape to the $k<\Lambda$ contributions, then even if we included all scales in our analysis we would not gain additional information about $k<\Lambda$, since this would be indistinguishable from contributions to $C^{ij}_{\ell,\rm UV}$.
 Throughout this work, we assume $N=4$ when marginalizing over LCTs.

 We also show that our fiducial priors on the LCTs are not informative, i.e. these priors do not drive our conclusion that increasing the LCT order improves constraining power.
 In order to show this, we vary the widths of our priors on $f^{\rm UV}_{N,o}$, studying cases where $\sigma[f^{\rm UV}_{N,o}] \in \{0.1, 0.4, 1.0\}$, where $\sigma[f^{\rm UV}_{N,o}]=0.4$ is our fiducial choice, again taking $\Lambda=1\himpc$.
 Figure~\ref{fig:lct_prior_sens} shows the results of these investigations, showing that our $S_8$ constraints are largely insensitive to the widths of our LCT priors.
 This is due to a combination of the fact the the LCTs are largely not degenerate with the cosmological parameters of interest, and because the data constrain the LCTs to be significantly smaller than the prior widths in all cases except our DES-like analysis with $10\%$ priors, as can be seen by comparing the solid 1D posteriors for the leading order counterterm contribution, $f^{\rm UV}_{2,0}$, to the priors shown by dashed lines on the same panels.
+In the DES case, the 100$\%$ prior leads to a degradation of constraining power of $18\%$, and so for this less constraining analysis we are somewhat sensitive to our prior, but for LSST-like analyses this sensitivity is entirely removed.